-Fall offers cooler weather, perfect for exploring outdoor sites.
+Fall offers cooler temperatures, making it ideal for exploring the city's outdoor attractions.

-Winters are mild, a good time for visiting historical landmarks without the crowds.
+Winters are mild, perfect for sightseeing without the summer crowds.

 EGP £